Research and development of carbonization processes and biochar application

 Thermal utilization

-Whether for combustion or gasification of the plant carbon for the generation of process heat or electricity, the calorific value, the proportion of carbon or the ash content is decisive.
+Whether for combustion or gasification of the biochar for the generation of process heat or electricity, the calorific value, the proportion of carbon or the ash content is decisive.
 Together with you, we evaluate the suitability and, if necessary, optimization of the resulting carbonisates for efficient thermal utilization.

 Recovery of recyclable materials

-UMSICHT uses plant carbon from pyrolysis processes to upgrade soils
+UMSICHT uses biochar from pyrolysis processes to upgrade soils

 Project InterPyro